Dibal/gmc_datalogger/README.md

 ## Installation

+Requirements:

+* Python 2.7 and following libraries:
+* pyqt4
+* datetime
+* struct
+* time
+* os
+* serial

 Save files below in a directory and start:

     $ python gwcmain.py

+Connect the device and check serial connection, eg by pressing "Get time".
+If connection is fine the device time is shown, together with the time of the system.
+If connection fails check baud rate and serial device name.

 Files:
 * gwcmain.py    # main python program
 * gwcp3.py      # GUI definition file
 * gmcparse6.py  # basic I/O routines
 * gmcicon32.png # program icon
+* help.md       # this file

 The program was developed under Linux.
 Other operating systems may work as well, perhaps the serial interface name has to be adapted (may be valid for other Linux system as well).
+Windows requires a serial/usb driver.

 ## License